GWG on Salutogenesis

 If you like to know more about or get involved in any of the below activities, please contact the Chair of the GWG-Sal: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-“Society for Theory and Research on Salutogenesis” STARS (founded in 2017): STARS provides a trans-disciplinary platform for exchange between researchers in the field of salutogenesis.
+2. “Society for Theory and Research on Salutogenesis” STARS (founded in 2017): STARS provides a trans-disciplinary platform for exchange between researchers in the field of salutogenesis.
 STARS reaches out to researchers beyond the field of health promotion who can contribute new approaches and new areas of application of salutogenesis.
 The GWG-Sal acts as a bridge between this society and the IUHPE and is responsible for its activities.
+STARS welcomes anyone with an interest in the science of salutogenesis!
+Join STARS for free, here

-Organize the 6.
-International Conference on Salutogenesis – advancing Salutogenesis towards thriving societies, 17th-18th June, 2021 in Girona, Spain.
-More information: http://www.iuhpeconferences21.com/
+1. Organize the 6.
+International Conference on Salutogenesis – advancing Salutogenesis towards thriving societies, 17th-18th June, 2021 in Girona, Spain, linked to the IUHPE European Health Promotion Conference Girona 2021 here .
+Watch recordings here

 Chair